mikesol/plzwrk/README.md

 ## When to use

+Plzwrk may be a good fit if you enjoy the benefits of programming in Haskell and would like to create a web app.

 Plzwrk is experimental.
 It is unfit for production and the syntax will change frequently, often in non-backward-compatible ways.
 We will try to document all of these changes in the [changelog](ChangeLog.md).

 Some alternatives to `plzwrk`: